joysana1/Churn-prediction/README.md

 Grid Search CV is used for parameter tuning for the classifiers

 **Dataset::**
-Three datasets are used in our study
+Four datasets are used in our study
 1) data set 1 Telecom_customer churn (10000).rar
 2) churn-5000.csv
 3) churn-data-333.csv
+4) churn-7043.csv